SergiPerez73/Spotify/README.md

 * Code execution
 * State of the art
 * Code implementation
-    * Obtaining data
-    * Dataset preprocessing
-    * Pytorch deep learning model
 * Author

 ## 1. Description

 Construct of a Deep Learning Model to recommendate your favourite Spotify Songs using Spotify for developers Web API.
 This Spotify API brinds us access to a lot of information from songs, albums and artists.

 Combining this information with the songs someone has listened the most, it is possible to create a dataset of songs with features of them and a score for every song depending on how much a user has listened to it.
 Then, we construct a Deep Learning Model that can predict a number from 0 to 1 of how much the user will like any song.

 ## 2. Motivation